holitics/phenome-extensions/README.md

 # Extensions for Phenome AI

-This repository is for all shared extensions for the Phenome AI Platform.
+This repository is for all shared extensions for the [Phenome AI](https://phenome.ai/) platform.
+For documentation of the Phenome Platform and API, please see the [Phenome AI Online Doc](https://holitics.github.io/phenome-core-agent/html/).

 It contains the base system metadata and code needed in order to initialize the system in a default manner (including a basic `__init__.py` file), OBJECT extensions and libraries needed by multiple projects, some standard web assets for the embedded agent UI, all the shared UNIT TEST framework files, and a growing set of tools.

 This entire repo is pulled in during builds in order to make packages and run tests.
 If your Phenome project has some sharable (and testable) code, libraries, meta or tools that could be used by other projects, this is the place to put it.